 Around 85 percent of breast cancer cases occur in women with no family history of the condition.
-In these cases, age, gender, and ethnicity are the biggest risk factors.
-Women's risk increases with age, and white women are at a higher risk than women of other races.
+Age, gender, and ethnicity are the biggest risk factors.
+For women, the risk increases with age, and white women are at a higher risk than women of other races.

-The National Cancer Institute estimate that the odds of developing breast cancer increase with age.
-They state that breast cancer develops in 1 in 227 American women in their 30s and 1 in 26 by age 70.
+The National Cancer Institute reports that the odds of developing breast cancer increase with age.
+They state that the 10-year risk of developing breast cancer is 1 in 227 for a 30-year-old woman and 1 in 26 for a 70-year-old woman.

-The biggest increase in these odds occurs during the period between 30 and 50, rising from 1 in 227 to 1 in 42.
+The most significant increase in these odds occurs during the period between 30 and 50 years, rising from 1 in 227 to 1 in 42.